DataDog/documentation/content/logs/aws.md

 "s3:PutBucketNotification",
 {{< /highlight >}}

-2. Navigate to the "Collect Logs" tab in the [AWS Integration tile](https://app.datadoghq.com/account/settings#integrations/amazon_web_services)
+2. Navigate to the *Collect Logs* tab in the [AWS Integration tile](https://app.datadoghq.com/account/settings#integrations/amazon_web_services)
 3. Select the AWS Account from where you want to collect logs, and enter the ARN of the Lambda created in the previous section.
 {{< img src="logs/aws/AWSLogStep1.png" alt="Enter Lambda">}}
 4. Check off the services from which you'd like to collect logs and hit save.
 To stop collecting logs from a particular service, simply uncheck it.
 {{< img src="logs/aws/AWSLogStep2.png" alt="Select services">}}
 5. If you have logs across multiple regions, you must create additional Lambda functions in those regions and enter them in this tile.
-6. To stop collecting all AWS logs, press the "x" next to each Lamdba ARN.
+6. To stop collecting all AWS logs, press the *x* next to each Lamdba ARN.
 All triggers for that function will be removed.
 7. Within a few minutes you should see your AWS Logs appear in our [logging platform](https://app.datadoghq.com/logs).

 ### Manually set up triggers